 Health Sciences and Kinesiology Undergraduate Honors College

-The Department of Health Sciences and Kinesiology Undergraduate Honors College is made up of an elite group of academically advanced students who best represent the rigor of a health sciences & kinesiology education.
+The Department of Health Sciences and Kinesiology Undergraduate departmental honors experience is made up of a select group of students who seek academic challenge and best represent the rigor of a health sciences & kinesiology education.
 Acceptance to the Honors College offers students the following benefits:

 - Advanced honors level courses taught by distinguished faculty

 - Undergraduate research opportunities

 - Funding opportunities for research and professional conference travel support

 - Priority course registration

 - Honors seal of distinction on diploma and transcripts